 What is ALEKS?

 The information below is for professional undergraduate students at APU’s regional campuses.
-Traditional undergraduate students at the Azusa campus can find math placement assessment information through the Learning Enrichment Center.
+Traditional undergraduate students at the Azusa campus can find math placement assessment information through the Academic Success Center’s Testing Services.

 APU helps you to strengthen your mathematics skills even before you start your program by providing a 6-month subscription to ALEKS PPL (Assessment and Learning in Knowledge Spaces—Placement, Preparation, Learning) software to all incoming students who have not already completed their math requirements.
 ALEKS assesses your current skill level, tailors an adaptive online learning experience to your personal strengths and weaknesses, and then allows you to take the assessment again (up to four times, if you desire) in order to determine the best math course placement for you.
 ALEKS is designed to set you up for success.